This file lives in project knowledge alongside data.json (source of truth).

 The user’s full journey arc in third person.
 200-300 words.
 Three-act structure: where they started and what drove it, how the work has evolved and what has shifted, what is live and unresolved right now.
 Written in a narrator’s voice, vivid and human, not diagnostic.
 The third person gives the user distance from their own narrative.
 Separate each act with a blank line (double newline) so the app renders them as distinct paragraphs.
 Update each session, this is the most important cold-start context for a future Claude reading the file.

 The top questions the user most needs to sit with.
-Always maintain exactly 3.
-These are inferred by you from the full picture — patterns you observe, contradictions you notice, themes the user keeps circling or avoiding.
+Always maintain exactly 3, ranked by urgency: position 1 is the most pressing.
+These are inferred by you from the full picture: patterns you observe, contradictions you notice, themes the user keeps circling or avoiding.
 They do not need to have been explicitly raised in conversation; they should reflect your honest read of what the user most needs to sit with right now.
 Replace resolved or stale questions; refine active ones.
+Re-rank each session based on what is most alive.
 Each has asked (date first raised) and updated (date last meaningfully refined).

 "keyQuestions": [